Reicharf/R-SAS.Introductory.Courses/README.md

-# Welcome to the "Statistical Analyses with R/SAS" introductory course gihub page
+## Welcome to the "Statistical Analyses with R/SAS" introductory course GitHub page

 Here you can find the example datasets as well as the latest codes applied in the courses.
 Please go to the respective folder above.